• Skip to primary navigation

 Why is my filling too soft and didn't set?

-How to fold whipped cream into the filling?
+How do you fold the whipped cream into the filling?

 Start at one o'clock when working with the right hand and at eleven o'clock with the left hand.
 Then scrape the spoon down the side of the bowl until you are at the bottom of the bowl.
 Scrape along the side of the bowl until you see the spoon again.
 The spoon should now be at seven o'clock when folding with the right hand and at five o'clock with the left.
 Then fold over the top.
 Turn the bowl a little and repeat.
 Stop immediately when the filling is incorporated.